(c) Copenhagen Media Center Photo: Connie Maria Westergaard

 Centralhjørnet is a riotously fun locals' bar with kitschy decor and

-world, having opened in the 1920s.
-The outlandish
+in the world, having opened in the 1920s.
+A lively

 and somewhat cruisy late-night bar with dark and cozy confines, Never